-A recent change in the Criminal Injuries Compensation Scheme 2012 has abolished a rule whereby claimants could not pursue a claim for compensation if the victim lived under the same roof as the abuser, specifically incidents that occurred before 1 October 1979.
+A recent change in the Criminal Injuries Compensation Scheme 2012 has abolished a rule whereby claimants could not pursue an injury claim if the victim lived under the same roof as the abuser, specifically incidents that occurred before 1st October 1979.

-The new rule was implemented on 28 February 2019 and allows for claims to be brought or re-submitted if they fall into new criteria.
+The new rule was implemented on 28th February 2019.
+It allows for personal injury claims to be brought or re-submitted if they fall into new criteria.

 What does this mean?

-Prior to this change, injury claims could be rejected on the basis of the victim and attacker living under the same roof.
-To put it into context: In early 1970, Mrs X was seriously assaulted by her husband.
-As a result of the assault she sustained injuries and, in 2000, she attempted to pursue a historic claim for compensation via the Criminal Injuries Compensation Scheme.
+In early 1970, Mrs X was seriously assaulted by her husband and sustained injuries.
+In 2000, she attempted to pursue a historic claim for compensation via the Criminal Injuries Compensation Scheme.
 Her claim was unsuccessful because the Criminal Injuries Compensation Authority found that, at the time of the assault, she was living with her husband.
 Her claim was rejected on the basis that she was living under the same roof as her attacker at the time of the assault.